Kenjon Barner: Tampa Bay Buccaneers

 On September 10, 2020, Barner was signed to the Tampa Bay Buccaneers practice squad.
 He was elevated to the active roster for the team's weeks 3 and 4 games against the Denver Broncos and Los Angeles Chargers, respectively, and reverted to the practice squad after each game.
 He was suspended by the NFL for four games after violating the league's performance-enhancing drugs policy on October 6, 2020.
 He was reinstated from suspension and activated back to the practice squad on November 3.
 Barner was elevated to the active roster again on November 23 for the Week 11 game against the Los Angeles Rams, and reverted to the practice squad again following the game.
 He was signed to the active roster on December 7, 2020.
 On December 30, 2020, Barner was placed on injured reserve.
 He was designated to return from injured reserve on January 19, 2021, and began practicing with the team again, but the team did not activate him before the end of the postseason.
 Without Barner, the Buccaneers won Super Bowl LV 31–9 against the Kansas City Chiefs earning Barner a third championship ring.

 On December 15, 2021, Barner was signed to the Buccaneers practice squad.
 After the Buccaneers were eliminated in the Divisional Round of the 2021 playoffs, he signed a reserve/future contract on January 24, 2022.
 He was placed on injured reserve on August 15, 2022.
 He was released on October 11, 2022.

-On December 13, 2022, the New York Giants hosted Barner for a workout.